-Between 4 and 6 floodlights should be sufficient for most smaller helidecks; however, in order to meet the ICAO minimum 10 lux and 8:1 ration requirement additional flight lights may be required.
+Between 4 and 6 floodlights should be sufficient for most smaller helidecks.
 In the case of a helideck with a parking area lighting as shown in Figure 38, 3 lights around the perimeter may be used.

-Floodlights shall be mounted to minimize glare.
+To mitigate glare, floodlights shall be mounted so that the centerline of the floodlight beam is at an angle of 45 degrees to the reciprocal of the prevailing wind direction.
 The height of the installed TLOF floodlights shall not exceed the heights prescribed in 4.3.5.2.